rasikh-thakur/Global-Data-on-Sustainable-Energy/README.md

 # Global-Data-on-Sustainable-Energy
-Machine Learning Module Semester 2 project for our University Assingment Demonstrated critical knowledge and understanding of the methods, theories, and techniques of machine learning.
+In Machine Learning Module Semester 2 project for our University Assingment I Demonstrated critical knowledge and understanding of the methods, theories, and techniques of machine learning.
 Critically appraised cloud computing architectures and tools used to deploy machine learning techniques.
 Developed practical skills to critically analyze, design, and implement a machine learning solution for a given scenario.